staysail/nova-dvelop/D-Velop.novaextension/README.md

 We anticipate that `serve-d` will grow additional capabilities, and when it does we will try to enable such functionality here.

-Support for DUB including selecting build configuration and actually performing builds is planned as well.
+Support for improved support for DUB including selecting build configuration and actually performing various build tasks besides just the top-level one (including for nested projects) is planned as well.

 ---